 If you would like to attend this program, please contact Waynette at (205) 638-9193 or Register

 Parenting a child with Autism Spectrum Disorder can add extra stress and obstacles that are often not recognized by others.
-At Children’s Behavioral Health Ireland Center (CBH-IC) located in the McWane Building, we have established parent workshops that address the unique issues of raising a child with Autism Spectrum Disorder in a way that can empower caregivers and give them essential knowledge and skills to better understand and care for their child’s individual needs.
+At Children’s Behavioral Health Ireland Center (CBH-IC) located in the McWane Building, we have established parent workshops to address the unique issues of raising a child with Autism Spectrum Disorder.
+Workshops aim to empower caregivers by giving them knowledge to better understand their child and to teach essential skills to help care for their child’s individual needs.
+An action plan is developed by the caregiver in each workshop that is tailored towards their child and specific situation so they can immediately start intervention.
+We have found it beneficial for the families to be able to have a plan to put into place at home to help make their child more successful and improve quality of life for the whole family.
+We hope that as caregivers attend the different workshops, they gain the experience to be able to apply strategies they learn to new issues they may face.

-The service is a great supplement for families already receiving treatment at CBH-IC by helping to maximize the success for their child.
+The service is available to the community for any caregivers of a child or adolescent with Autism Spectrum Disorder.
+It also is a great supplement for families already receiving treatment at CBH-IC or in the community by helping to maximize the success for their child.
 It also can be helpful for families waiting for an upcoming CBH-IC appointment.

 Parent workshops are offered every 1-2 months.
 The specific topics of each one rotates, though important, foundational topics will repeat yearly (e.g., “What is Autism?,” “Using Visual Supports,” etc.).